Daniel 11:1-39...continued from Daniel 10

 Note: The reference to the overflowing flood is similar to the wording in Daniel 9:26, which refers to the destruction of Jerusalem in 70 AD and links it to Jesus' death.
 This is reasonable and could be the case.
 But, based on the verse's order and wording, and since Tiberius was no longer alive in 70 AD, the arms of a flood seem more likely to be referring to the destruction of Tiberius' forces in 9 AD.

 This prophecy follows right along with Daniel's previous prophecies.
-We've seen an order established repeatedly of Babylon, Medo-Persia, Greece, Rome, and Divided Rome (486 AD to Second Coming), which is ruled ecclesiastically by the papacy from 538-1798 AD.
-This prophecy in Daniel 11 is no different and verse 23 now transitions to describe Divided Rome and the two main political powers within its divisions (KON & KOS).
+We've seen an order of realms established repeatedly of (1) Babylon, (2) Medo-Persia, (3) Greece, and (4) Rome, which becomes Divided Rome ruled politically by the 10 tribes (486 AD to Second Coming) and ruled ecclesiastically by the papacy (538-1798 AD).
+This prophecy in Daniel 11 is no different and verse 23 now transitions to describe Divided Rome and its two main political powers or divisions (KON & KOS).

 Daniel 11:23-24 KJV; 23 And after the league made with him he shall work deceitfully: for he shall come up, and shall become strong with a small people.
 24 He shall enter peaceably even upon the fattest places of the province; and he shall do that which his fathers have not done, nor his fathers' fathers; he shall scatter among them the prey, and spoil, and riches: yea, and he shall forecast his devices against the strong holds, even for a time [et].